ariorostami/CPSC-314-Calculator/README.md

 # CPSC-314-Calculator
- A python script calculator to do calculations for UBC CPSC 314 or similar intro graphics classes Worked on in Winter 2020 with Poh Leanne Kee and J. Nicholas Nadeau.
+ A python script calculator to do calculations for UBC CPSC 314 or similar intro graphics classes

+ Worked on in Winter 2020 with Poh Leanne Kee and J. Nicholas Nadeau.

 # How to run
 ## 1) Install Numpy
 You can do this by calling `pip install numpy` in the command line

+## 2) Call 314Calculator
-## 2) cd to the folder you downloaded the script in and call `python 314Calculator.py` in cmd.
+cd to the folder you downloaded the script in and call `python 314Calculator.py` in cmd.

 ## 3) Pick your desired operation and enjoy!
 Just enter the number of your desired calculation and hit enter.
 Arrays are entered one number at a time.